Learning Over Dirty Data with Minimal Repairs: Minimal Repair (MR)

-Intuitively, a certain model is optimal, i.e., minimizes the training loss, for all repairs to the incomplete feature matrix.
-Thus, if a certain model exists, one can learn an accurate model over the dataset without any costly imputation as training over any imputation of the dataset, e.g., using randomly selected values, will deliver the same accurate model.
-However, given the restrictive definition, certain models do not often exist \cite{zhen2024certain}.
-In this paper, we find the minimal amount of data imputation of an incomplete training set such that the resulting dataset has a certain model.
+We use the concept of \textit{certain model} \cite{zhen2024certain} to define minimal repair.
+A model $\textbf{w}^*$ is a certain model for the target function $f$ on the training set $(\mathbf{X}, \mathbf{y})$ if for every repair $\textbf{X}^{r} \in \textbf{X}^{R}$, we have $\textbf{w}^*$ $=$ $\mathop{\arg \min}\limits_{\textbf{w}\in \mathcal{W}} L(f(\textbf{X}^{r}, \textbf{w}), \textbf{y})$ where $L$ is the loss function.
+Intuitively, a certain model minimizes training loss for all repairs of the incomplete feature matrix.
+Thus, if a certain model exists, one can learn an accurate model over the training set without any repair to the training data, as training over any repair to the dataset, e.g., using randomly selected values, will deliver the same accurate model.
+This observation holds regardless of the missingness mechanism—Missing Completely at Random (MCAR), Missing at Random (MAR), or Missing Not at Random (MNAR).
+Given the restrictive definition of certain models, they do not often exist \cite{zhen2024certain}.
+Thus, we find the minimal repair of an incomplete training set such that the resulting training set has a certain model.